yongenportkey/nus-workshop-2024-microsite/docs/2. create-token/2.1 faucet/index.md

 ---
-title: Testnet Faucet
 sidebar_position: 2
 ---

-# Accessing the aelf testnet faucet
+# Grab testnet ELF from the faucet

 ## 1. Introduction